 If you crochet a doily using motifs, some extra work is necessary to join them to each other.
 But all your hard work will be awarded tenfold once you see the results.

 This technique of creating a doily pattern seams complicated from the first glance.
 I think that the most part of this impression comes from the look of the crocheted doilies.
 A doily made of motifs really looks pretty intricate.

-Let's look at this table below.
 Each of the crocheted doilies presented here is not the most complicated project to do, but all of them are different.
-From the first glance, only.
+From the first glance only.
 If you analyze design of these doilies, you will realize that I used the ONLY motif pattern to crochet them.
 They look different because of the way motifs are assembled.

 First of all try to be creative.
 It is not really that necessary to copy someone else's pattern.
 Sure you can do it if you like that design so much.
-At the same time keep in mind that if you crochet a doily from "scratch", you will have much more variations possibilities of the design and changing it.
+At the same time keep in mind that if you crochet your doily from "scratch", you will have much more variations of possible designs and changing them.
 Just follow these steps.

 Step 1.
 Choose one or a few motifs to crochet a doily.
 Your possibilities are endless here: different designs and shapes of motifs, combinations of yarns, threads, their color and thickness, and etc.

 Here is my motif, which I chose to crochet the doilies presented in the table.
 (Click for the chart of this doily pattern).
-Check the instructions about reading crochet pattern in charts while you crochet a doily if necessary.
+Check the instructions about reading crochet pattern in charts if necessary.

 You can see that a small motif is just a three first rows of the large one.
 Usually it is not a bad idea to combine these kinds of motifs together.
 They organically compliment each other in models #1 and #2 and make a crocheted doily look very interesting.